 January 05, 2019 • 1 min read

-Jake Worth Dot Com power users will notice that I’ve rewritten this site.
-This week I transitioned the blog from a Ruby on Rails app to Gatsby.
+Jake Worth Dot Com power-users will notice that I’ve revamped this site.
+This week I transitioned this blog from a Ruby on Rails app to Gatsby.
 My blog is now a React app with pre-rendered markdown.

-This is the third version of my blog; in five years it’s transitioned from WordPress to Rails, and now, to Gatsby.
+In five years I’ve taken this site from WordPress to Rails, and now to Gatsby.

-Why change?
-For me, blogging has a side benefit of giving me my own CMS to maintain and tweak.
+Why change (twice)?
+For me, blogging has a side benefit of giving me a CMS to maintain.
 I feel driven to ensure that platform is cutting-edge, fun to use, and relevant to my current work.
 I’ve been writing 100% React for almost two years, and so this transition feels inevitable.

 What do I lose in the trade?
-I lose a Rails app to maintain, and a long list of CRUD features I built.
+I lose a Rails app to maintain, and a handful of CRUD features I built.
 Right now that’s an acceptable tradeoff.
 The Rails code lives on here:

-The transition was really simple; I dumped my PostgreSQL database into Markdown files with a Ruby script, downloaded the Gatsby Starter Blog, and pushed to Heroku.
+The transition was really simple; I dumped my PostgreSQL database into Markdown files with a Ruby script, downloaded the Gatsby Starter Blog, added the markdown files, and pushed to Heroku.

 Now that I’m in production, I have some work left to do.
 I’d like add tests, CI, and type support via TypeScript, so I can have more confidence in the code.